fchimbera/airbnb-clone-project/README.md

 ### Performance Optimization
 Implements strategies such as indexed queries and caching to improve the speed and responsiveness of the platform.
 This ensures a seamless user experience, even as the number of users and listings grows.

+## API Security

+Ensuring the security of the API is critical for protecting user data, financial transactions, and the overall integrity of the platform.
+The following key security measures will be implemented:

+### Authentication
+All users must authenticate using secure methods such as token-based authentication (e.g., JWT or OAuth2).
+This ensures that only verified users can access protected endpoints and perform sensitive actions.

+**Why it matters:** Protects user accounts and personal information from unauthorized access.

+### Authorization
+Role-based access control (RBAC) will be enforced to ensure users can only perform actions permitted by their role (e.g., guest, host, admin).
+Permissions will be checked for every request to sensitive resources.

+**Why it matters:** Prevents users from accessing or modifying data they do not own or manage, maintaining data integrity and privacy.

+### Rate Limiting
+API endpoints will implement rate limiting to restrict the number of requests a user or IP can make in a given timeframe.
+This helps prevent abuse, brute-force attacks, and denial-of-service (DoS) attempts.

+**Why it matters:** Protects the platform from malicious activity and ensures fair usage for all users.

+### Data Validation & Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks, such as SQL injection or cross-site scripting (XSS).

+**Why it matters:** Maintains the integrity of the database and prevents exploitation of vulnerabilities.

+### Secure Payment Processing
+Payment endpoints will use encrypted connections (HTTPS) and integrate with trusted third-party payment gateways.
+Sensitive payment data will never be stored directly on the platform.

+**Why it matters:** Safeguards users’ financial information and ensures compliance with industry standards.

+### HTTPS Enforcement
+All API traffic will be encrypted using HTTPS to prevent eavesdropping and man-in-the-middle attacks.

+**Why it matters:** Ensures that sensitive data, such as login credentials and payment details, are transmitted securely.